Curling: The Framework That Replaces Scrum

 1. The Stone Is the Work

-In Curling, the unit of work is a Stone — a single, well-defined deliverable that moves from conception to delivery.
-Unlike a "user story" that gets sliced, re-estimated, and carried over across sprints, a Stone is released once with clear intent.
+In Curling, the unit of work is a Stone: a single, well-defined deliverable that moves from conception to delivery.
+A Stone touches one ceremony: the moment someone picks it up and commits to the delivery.

 You don't half-throw a curling stone.
-You commit to the delivery.
+You commit.

 2. Sweep, Don't Stand Up